AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 The first and most important step in a stable investment is you.
 If you buy high and sell low out of fear, you are manually throwing away future potential and magnifying your losses.

 Before making any moves with money or your portfolio, it would be wise to first develop a better mindset for investing.
 Figure out what your goal is then ask yourself if the process sounds outlandish.

 A good way to start is with something called the ‘cringe test’.
 If you write down your plan and reasoning on paper, and there is even a hint of cringe to the strategy, I would highly recommend reworking it.

 Here are some examples of cringe testing:

 __Example 1:__ “I plan to put a large portion of my savings into a 3x leveraged fund with the hopes that I will double my money in a few months.
-Also I will have to sell portions of my investment along the way to pay rent.”
+Also, I will have to sell portions of my investment along the way to pay rent.”

 __Example 2:__ “I plan to dollar cost average a portion of my income into QQQM over the next few years with a 15+ year time horizon in which I will not need this money.”